YodasMyDad/ZauberCMS/Notes.md

 Settings on RTE (Check Umbraco) also ChatGPT add in and media picker add in
 ..
 Or have ChatGPT property editor
 Restrict admin by ip address (Do in parameters set on SectionLayout then send to logout, store these in appsettings?)
-Move ContentValue to EF Core as string too big to save Lists (What about block list editor?)
 Show Audit data in a dashboard?
 Or a tree for settings Go through all TODO comments and try to fix all warnings Need to delete all migrations, create one and see if it works with SQLite & also SQLServer (look into how to ship with different migrations based on Db)